Franz Kafka: Early life

-Hermann is described by the biographer Stanley Corngold as a "huge, selfish, overbearing businessman" and by Franz Kafka as "a true Kafka in strength, health, appetite, loudness of voice, eloquence, self-satisfaction, worldly dominance, endurance, presence of mind, [and] knowledge of human nature".
+Hermann is described by Kafka scholar and translator Stanley Corngold as a "huge, selfish, overbearing businessman" and by Franz Kafka as "a true Kafka in strength, health, appetite, loudness of voice, eloquence, self-satisfaction, worldly dominance, endurance, presence of mind, knowledge of human nature, a certain way of doing things on a grand scale, of course also with all the defects and weaknesses that go with these advantages and into which your temperament and sometimes your hot temper drive you".
 On business days, both parents were absent from the home, with Julie Kafka working as many as 12 hours each day helping to manage the family business.
 Consequently, Kafka's childhood was somewhat lonely, and the children were reared largely by a series of governesses and servants.
 Kafka's troubled relationship with his father is evident in his Brief an den Vater (Letter to His Father) of more than 100 pages, in which he complains of being profoundly affected by his father's authoritarian and demanding character; his mother, in contrast, was quiet and shy.
 The dominating figure of Kafka's father had a significant influence on Kafka's writing.

 The Kafka family had a servant girl living with them in a cramped apartment.
 Franz's room was often cold.
-In November 1913 the family moved into a bigger apartment, although Ellie and Valli had married and moved out of the first apartment.
+In November 1913, the family moved into a bigger apartment, although Ellie and Valli had married and moved out of the first apartment.
 In early August 1914, just after World War I began, the sisters did not know where their husbands were in the military and moved back in with the family in this larger apartment.
 Both Ellie and Valli also had children.
 Franz at age 31 moved into Valli's former apartment, quiet by contrast, and lived by himself for the first time.